robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

    ![alt tag](https://github.com/DevKiHyun/MQTT-Arduino-Raspberry/blob/master/Image/arduino%20wifi%20shield.PNG)

 #5. check your IOT device
-   when you finish to make IOT device, then you can check that it work well.
+   When you finish to make IOT device, then you can check that it work well.

-   use codes in My MQTT-Arduino-Raspberry/Test-arduino.
+   Use codes in MQTT-Arduino-Raspberry/Test-arduino.

+   If your IOT device's sensor was work well, next is to send data to sever.

+   Use codes in MQTT-Air-arduino, DHT-arduino, Heat-arduino.

    But You must change a few things.